dejanu/ingress_demo/README.md

 Ingress manages manages external access to the services, it can provide load balancing, SSL termination and name-based virtual hosting.

 You will need to have in your cluster first and Ingress controller and only afterwards you can createa a Ingress resource.
 Ingress resources are used to expose HTTP and HTTPS routes from outside the cluster to services within the cluster.

+An Ingress CONTROLLER is responsible for fulfilling the Ingress, usually with a load balancer, though it may also configure your edge router or additional frontends to help handle the traffic.
 Traffic routing is controlled by rules defined on the Ingress resource.
-An Ingress controller is responsible for fulfilling the Ingress, usually with a load balancer, though it may also configure your edge router or additional frontends to help handle the traffic.

 **A ingress resource without a ingress controller has no effect.**
 We need a Ingress CONTROLLER (i.e. NGNIX ingress controller) and a Ingress OBJECT (Routing Rules)